jackpopp/tura/readme.md

 Use laravel named routes in your javascript

-Register named routes in routes.php and add they key 'tura' with the value true to the options array.
+Register named routes in routes.php and add they key **tura** with the value true to the options array.
 Tura will only expose routes which have been set to be exposed.

 ```php